Published under: Stoltenberg's 2nd Government

 Web page: http://www.ssb.no/english/

-The main objective of the Customs and Excise Authorities is to ensure that customs and excise duties are correctly levied and paid on time.
+The main objective of the Customs Authorities is to ensure that customs duties are correctly levied and paid on time.
 In addition, they are responsible for preventing the illegal import and export of goods in Norway.
-The customs and excise authorities set and collect customs duties, value-added tax on imports and special duties payable to the Treasury.
+The customs authorities set and collect customs duties payable to the Treasury.

 The Financial Supervisory Authority of Norway supervises banks, insurance companies and other financial institutions to ensure that they comply with the legislation pertaining to financial markets.
 The Authority assesses, for example, management and control arrangements established by an enterprise and reviews company accounts and documents.
 When the Ministry of Finance considers a matter involving the financial market, the Authority is usually consulted before a decision is taken.